tleyden/donkey-ros/README.md

 - servo: 1
   value: 366.0"
 ```

+After hitting enter, the wheels on your donkey car should be spinning.

 To set it back to idle, redo the above command but use `333.0` as the value.